 Now for the ASA, the average stroke victim’s medical costs are over $140,000.
 This includes inpatient care, rehabilitation, and other additional care.
-SO again, getting a policy with living benefits is key to living a good life after stroke.
+SO again, getting a policy with living benefits is key to living a good life after a stroke.

 Can I Get Term Life Insurance After Stroke

-If you are reading this and either you are the one or a loved one has had a stroke it will come down knowing who the right carriers are and the way they will look at you.
+If you are reading this and either you are the one or a loved one who has had a stroke it will come down to knowing who the right carriers are and the way they will look at you.

-For instance, they will ask you questions about treatment, type of stroke, family history and your medical history.
+For instance, they will ask you questions about treatment, type of stroke, family history, and your medical history.
 These questions are very similar to the questions asked when getting health insurance for stroke victims.

 These are very important when determining life insurance quotes for stroke survivors.
 In addition, this will be followed up with a medical exam.